-One thing you might notice when looking at all the features on offer here is that there are fewer 'bells and whistles' than you find on other brands.
+You might notice when looking at all the features on offer here, there are fewer 'bells and whistles' than you find on other brands.

 I have no problem with that.
 It tells me that Anthem is more interested in getting the basics exactly right – more than trying to cram in every little new feature under the sun.

 The sound quality of this machine is right up there with the best.
 A powerful and dynamic performer when it comes to movies.
 And, equally good at reproducing stereo music.

 If you still run a separate stereo amplifier for listening to music, then you may not need it anymore if you buy this receiver.

 You can be sure that you have full support for the latest 4K UHD video standards - 4K/60p video, HDCP 2.2, HDMI 2.0a and all the latest HDR technologies.